Museums Beyond Limits: Imagining Repair Across Cultures, Ecologies and Knowledges

 20-22 November, Harare, Zimbabwe

-The 58th CIMAM Annual Conference will be held from 20 to 22 November 2026 in Harare, hosted by the National Gallery of Zimbabwe under the auspices of the Government of the Republic of Zimbabwe as the Main Partner, with the Generous Support of the Higherlife Foundation, Mercedes Vilardell as a Friend of CIMAM, and the Harare International School (HIS) as Venue Partner.
+The 58th CIMAM Annual Conference will be held from November 20 to 22 2026 in Harare, hosted by the National Gallery of Zimbabwe under the auspices of the Government of the Republic of Zimbabwe, with the Higherlife Foundation as the Lead Sponsor and Generous Support from Mercedes Vilardell.

 Conference Abstract